dhcode/big-json-viewer/README.md

 ## Future TODOs

-*   Fix highlight all on search and not only the first
 *   Improve display of large strings.
-*   Run the parser in a WebWorker
 *   Support JSON Schema.
 If provided show meta information from the schema definition.

 ## License